petrovicstefanrs/30_seconds_of_knowledge/README.md

 ###### Contributors

-A big thankyou to these wonderfull people!
+A big thank you to these wonderfull people!

 |Avatar|Name|Github Profile|
 |---|---|---|